zroyer/edible-abacus/README.md

 ## Edible Abacus 🧮💪🌳🍫

-A simple cannabis edibles THC dosage calculator.
+A cute THC dosage calculator based on [Leafly](https://github.com/Leafly-com)'s [Edibles Dosing Chart](https://www.leafly.com/news/cannabis-101/cannabis-edibles-dosage-guide-chart).
-Use the sliders to adjust strength, weight, and number of servings to learn more about the effects and intended audience for different THC dosages!
+Use the sliders to adjust strength, weight, and number of servings to learn more about the effects and intended audience of different THC dosages!

 - [React](https://github.com/facebook/react)
 - [Firebase](https://github.com/firebase/)